phoible/phoible.github.io/faq.md

 | South America |                       334 |
 | NA            |                         5 |

-Or, we can count the total number of inventories:
+Or, we can count the total number of inventories per macroarea:

 ``` r
 phoible_geo %>%